 The connections between UE1 and the AR AS and between AR AS and UE2 are established.

-UE1 sends its media streams and the pose information to the AR AS.
-The AR AS may forward the pose information to the eMRF to update the scene accordingly.

-The AR AS may forward the media or generate 3D media and send it to UE2.

-The AR AS receives the media generated by UE2

-The AR AS renders the scene as described by the scene description together with the received media from UE1/UE2.

-The AR AS streams the rendered media to UE1 for display.

 This procedure allows the network to invoke remote rendering for the AR call, without explicit intervention of the UE.
 The IMS AS is responsible for selecting the appropriate network MF that will perform the network rendering operation for the session.

 The AR AS is the central entity for the AR call.
 It manages the scene description for the session and performs scene composition.
 The endpoints send their scene updates and pose information to the AR AS over the data channel.